Frederick Burnaby: Legacy

 A tall Portland stone obelisk in the churchyard of St Philip's Cathedral, Birmingham commemorates his life.
 Besides Burnaby's bust, in relief, it carries only the word "Burnaby", and the dated place names "Khiva 1875" and "Abu Klea 1885".
 The obelisk was unveiled by Lord Charles Beresford on 13 November 1885.

 There is a memorial window to Burnaby at St Peter's Church, Bedford.
 There is also a public house, The Burnaby Arms, located in the Black Tom area of Bedford.
 The organ at Oswestry School Chapel was given in his memory.

-William Kinnard, who was instrumental in acquiring a post office for a tiny settlement at the base of Morgan's Point on Lake Erie's North Shore in Ontario, Canada, "suggested the name Burnaby after an article he had read in The Globe" newspaper about a Colonel who had been killed in the Egyptian War.
+William Kinnard, who was instrumental in acquiring a post office for a tiny settlement at the base of Morgan's Point on Lake Erie's North Shore in Ontario, Canada, "suggested the name Burnaby" for the settlement after an article he had read in The Globe newspaper about a Colonel who had been killed in the Egyptian War.